ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 of `TID` token and seller get's the corresponding amount of ERGs.
 The `Swap` transaction can be created when there are two matching boxes with `buyOrder` and `sellOrder` contracts.

+### FlowCards vs ErgoScript?

+The key point is to specify conditions like `bid ?
+R4 == bid.id` in the boxes, rather than in the contracts as we used to think.

+This idea of attaching conditions to boxes is a key, because it shifts the focus from ErgoScript contracts to the overall flow of values (hence FlowCard name), in such a way, that ErgoScript is always generated from them.

+ErgoScript is a language of Ergo blockchain.
+FlowCard is a declarative specification of both off-chain transaction construction and on-chain box spending verifications.
+Since ErgoScript can always be generated for every box of a FlowCard we will never need to look at the ErgoScript code.
+FlowCard is an off-chain component, that can emit transactions to the blockchain.
+If we follow the semantics of the notation and the tooling is implemented correctly ErgoScript is automatically generate behind the scene.

+We can think of some Embedded DSLs, but I want to go one step further and specify FlowCard Specification EIP and a standardized file format (Json/XML/Protobuf).
+And yes, visual notation can be generated, but only as a workaround until we have graphical editing tools.

+Having a diagram it is easy to write the text of `def dex(...) = ...` function, but it is much harder to write the code first, without having a diagram on the screen.

+Whatever tools are used (DSL, Diagram Editor, etc) they all will produce a component which we call FlowCard (e.g. file `*.flowcard` specification format) (or whatever storage is used) which will be executed by FlowCard runtime.

 ### From Diagrams To ErgoScript Contracts

-What is nice about formalized graphical notation is that we can use it to mechanically generate the necessary ErgoScript contracts.
+What is nice about FlowCard Specification is that we can use it to generate the necessary ErgoScript contracts.
 With tooling support this can be done automatically, with a lack of thereof, it can be done manually.
-This is what we are going to do next, create the `buyOrder` contract from the information given in the diagram.
+This is what we are going to do next, create the `buyOrder` contract from the information given in the flowcard.

 Recall that each contract is a proposition (boolean valued expression) which should evaluate to the `true` value.
 When we have many conditions to be met at the same time we